 What’s Happening at Graphic Classics

-• Work is wrapping up on a revised third edition of the long-out-of-print Graphic Classics: H.G.
+• Now on sale is the revised third edition of the long-out-of-print Graphic Classics: H.G.
 Wells.
-New to this volume will be an adaptation of The Island of Dr. Moreau by David Hontiveros and Reno Maniquis, and a new version of The Time Machine, by Antonella Caputo and Craig Wilson.
-Returning from the second edition will be The Invisible Man by Rod Lott and Simon Gane, The Inexperienced Ghost by Tom Pomplun and Rich Tommaso, and The Star, illustrated by Brad Teare.
-With a new cover by Craig Wilson.
-Look for it in February 2014.
+New to this volume is an adaptation of The Island of Dr. Moreau by David Hontiveros and Reno Maniquis, and a new version of The Time Machine, by Antonella Caputo and Craig Wilson.
+Returning from the second edition are The Invisible Man by Rod Lott and Simon Gane, The Inexperienced Ghost by Tom Pomplun and Rich Tommaso, and The Star, illustrated by Brad Teare.
+With a stunning new cover by Craig Wilson.

 illustrations ©2013 Craig Wilson

 illustrations ©2013 Reno Maniquis